cvs-health/android-compose-accessibility-techniques/doc/interactions/UXChangeAnnouncements.md

 In the following example, whenever the `counterText` state value is updated, the `Text`'s new value will be announced by accessibility services.

 ```
-val counterText = remember{ mutableStateOf("Counter: 0") }
+var counterText by remember{ mutableStateOf("Counter: 0") }
 Text(
-    text = counterText.value,
+    text = counterText,
     modifier = Modifier.semantics {
         liveRegion = LiveRegionMode.Polite
-        contentDescription = counterText.value // required workaround for Google bug
+        contentDescription = counterText // required workaround for Google bug
     }
 )
 ```

-Notes:
-* Fields with `accessibilityLiveRegion` active will announce their value when they are made visible (composed), including initial screen construction and on orientation change.
-This may not be an ideal audio user experience.
-* No announcement is made when widgets are made not composed.
+Note: No announcement is made when widgets are initially composed or when they are no longer composed.

 ## Discouraged: Use the `View.announceForAccessibility()` method to announce events from code